joelhawksley/identity/components/slides.md

 ^ Was hard to test efficiently

-^ Was impossible to measure with code coverage tools
+^ Was impossible to audit with code coverage tools

-^ Made it easy to accidentally query the database
+^ Made it difficult to reason about data flow

-^ Failed basic Ruby code standards
+^ and Failed basic Ruby code standards

 ---